Computer debug routines

 - d FFFF:5 L 8

-After typing the above command you should receive a string similar to:
+After typing the above command, you should receive a string similar to:

 FFFF:0000 30 34 2F-33 30 2F 39 38 4/30/98

-The 4/30/98 would be the date of your computer BIOS.
+Where 4/30/98 is the current date as set in your computer BIOS.

 At the C:\> Type debug

-After typing the above command you should receive several lines of text similar to:
+After typing the above command, you should receive several lines of text similar to:

 |C000:0070||00||5B||53||54||42||20||6E||56||-||49||44||49||41||20||54||4E||54||.[STB nVIDIA TNT|

 As you can pick out in the above dump, this gives you enough information to determine the make and the year made on the video card.
 In line 4 you can see the make of this video card, which in this case is a NVIDIA TNT, which would be the Riva TNT chipset.
 The next line you notice the version of the card and finally the line after that is the Copyright or the year manufactured.